WORKSECTION

 Optional parameters:

-• email_user_to — task executive email (ANY for "Anyone", NOONE or not specified for "Executive isn't assigned")
+• email_user_to — task executive email, additional possible values: ANY – "Anyone", NOONE or not specified – "Executive isn't assigned"

 • priority — priority (value range: 0..10)